 Justin T. Kelton

 Justin T. Kelton is a Partner at Abrams, Fensterman, Fensterman, Eisman, Formato, Ferrara, Wolf & Carone, LLP, where he practices in the firm’s Commercial Litigation Department, focusing on resolving significant disputes in federal and state courts.
-Mr. Kelton has successfully handled cases involving a broad range of practice areas, including partnership disputes, breach of contract, unfair competition, fraud, trade secret misappropriation, breach of fiduciary duty, class actions, shareholder derivative litigation, real estate, banking, and copyright and trademark infringement.
+Mr. Kelton has successfully handled cases involving a broad range of practice areas, including partnership disputes, breach of contract, unfair competition, employment, fraud, trade secret misappropriation, breach of fiduciary duty, class actions, shareholder derivative litigation, real estate, civil rights, banking, and copyright and trademark infringement.

 Mr. Kelton was appointed by Hon.
 Ann Pfau, then-Chief Administrative Judge of the New York State Unified Court System, to serve as a member of the New York State Court System’s E-Discovery Working Group.
 In this capacity, he worked with judges and court staff to develop and implement e-discovery pilot programs, educational materials, and best practices, and to address the practical and technical problems related to e-discovery which face litigants and courts today.